flapjack/flapjack.io/USING.md

 ## What components do

 Executables:

   * `flapjack` => starts multiple components ('pikelets') within the one ruby process as specified in the configuration file.
   * `flapjack-nagios-receiver` => reads nagios check output on standard input and places them on the events queue in redis as JSON blobs.
 Currently unable to be run in-process with `flapjack`

-There are more fun executables in the bin directory.
+There are more executables in the bin directory (TODO describe them here).

 Pikelets: